lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 and MUST be defined in other documents (e.g. technology-specific profile documents).

 The presence and size of the MIC and DTag fields MUST be defined by each LPWAN technology-specific document.
-The size of the FCN field is RECOMMENDED to be 1 bit but MAY be defined by each LPWAN technology-specific document.
+The size of the FCN field is RECOMMENDED to be 1 bit but it MAY be defined by each LPWAN technology-specific document.

 #### Sender behaviour

 The sender transmits all the SCHC Fragments of a SCHC Packet, in sequential order.
 It MUST use the same Rule ID and optional DTag pair for all these fragments.
 The All-1 FCN value MUST be used for the last SCHC Fragment, which MUST use the format described in {{LastFrag}}.
-The All-1 FCN MUST NOT be used for the preceeding SCHC Fragments, which MUST use the format described in {{NotLastFrag}}.
+The All-1 FCN MUST NOT be used for the preceding SCHC Fragments, which MUST use the format described in {{NotLastFrag}}.

 {{Fig-NoACKModeSnd}} shows an example of a corresponding state machine.